• Skip to primary navigation

 BASIL LEAVES STRIPPED FROM STEMS ON WOODEN BOARD

-Step 2 - Shake it Up.
+Step 2 - Shake-Up Dressing

 Place the olive oil, red wine vinegar and minced garlic in a small glass jar, season and shake until emulsified.